 In June we drove to Portland to pick Boo up from school.
 He greeted us wearing makeup and a tank top with a pushup bra.
 Again we were shocked, but tried to roll with the punches as he treated us to lunch and we helped him pack for the drive home.

 Once in the car, Boo dropped the bomb that he was really a girl.
 For me, it seemed to make sense.
 I can’t completely say why, but somehow it explained the past couple of years.
-We had him find a gender therapist as soon as we got home and the past year has been a period of change and some level of acceptance for all of us.
+We had her find a gender therapist as soon as we got home and the past year has been a period of change and some level of acceptance for all of us.
 In December, Boo started on hormones and can now pass as a girl in public.
 We are still working on calling Boo “she” and have started transitioning to a different name.
 It’s not easy, but we all love each other and want to stay together as a family.

 For an update on Boo, you can check out Our Transgender Child – Boo’s Update